jdum/odfdo/doc_src/src/recipes.md

 ### Create color chart in spreadsheet

-Create some color chart in a spreadsheet using cells styles.
+Create some color chart in a spreadsheet using cells styles functions.

-(adapted from the odfdo library test cases)
+For cells, use of functions:
+    make_table_cell_border_string()
+    create_table_cell_style()
+    rgb2hex()

+Apply a row style to define the row height.

+Apply a column style to define the column width.

 ??? code "recipes/create_color_chart_in_spreadsheet.py"